Getting started

 $ sysand env list

-If you want to recreate the environment on a new machine, make sure you have not
+If you want to recreate (the required part of) the environment on a new machine,

-only your project files, but also sysand-lock.toml and execute the following
+make sure you have not only your project files, but also sysand-lock.toml and

 $ sysand sync